 Beyond establishing the credibility you need to convert landing page visitors, did you know that SSL (Secure Sockets Layer) extends the possibilities for where you can feature your landing page offers?

 Facebook tabs are customized pages within your fan page or business page that allow you to highlight a special offer, promote a contest, or anything else you have in mind via an extra tab along your tabs bar.
 These tabs are helpful in that they showcase your landing page directly within the Facebook interface, so you don’t add any friction to the user experience.

-The Facebook tabs appear on your business page right below the cover photo, like this:
+The Facebook tabs appear on your business page right below the cover photo

 Now, for some marketers, custom tabs went the way of the dinos when Timeline layout for business pages came into play back in 2012, but if you’re passing on custom tabs, consider how they could help improve the first impression you set on this channel.

 While Facebook tabs aren’t a hot spot for long-time fans of your page, they’re prime real estate for new visitors who’ve just liked your page.
 Custom tabs are critical for capturing the attention of those who are visiting your Facebook for what could be the first and last time.
 We tend to rely on our favourite brand’s updates appearing in our newsfeed, so you may only see first-time visitors on your page once and once only.
 Making the most out of this visit and directing folks to take advantage of your offers is key.